Mind and Performance

 Get the most from your mind and you will get the best from your body

-Most Mind and Performance Coaches will teach you about basic techniques for psyching-up and remaining at the correct intensity.
+Most performance coaches and sports psychologists will teach you about basic techniques for psyching-up and remaining at the correct intensity.
+These are important.
 Things like breathing, movement, body language, mental rehearsal, music, intensity keywords.
 Where we come in is that if you know that stuff (which on some level you will) and you are still underperforming, your reason will probably be a negative emotion.
 Negative emotion is the driver for behaviours that do not serve or help us.

-A good Mind Coach will help you to identify the reason/s for your underperformance and then guide and assist you to change.
+A good subconscious mind coach will help you to identify the reason/s for your underperformance and then guide and assist you to change where it really matters and that is in your subconscious. .

 3 common reasons for underperformance in any sport or area of our lives are: